How to Sort a Table in Word

 Performance Issues

 Sorting can sometimes be slow for very large tables.
 Ensure your computer fulfills the system specifications to handle advanced tasks in Word.
-If performance is still an issue, consider breaking your table into smaller sections or using Excel.
+If problems continue, try dividing the table into smaller parts or switch to Excel for better performance.

 Practical Examples